popescuhertz/AGIExpress-Documentation/docs/faq.md

 <details>
 <summary>My Agent was doing great but then it got stopped!
 Can I start from where I left off?</summary>
 Currently all Agent runs are isolated from each other so this is not possible.
-This is something we want to add in the future, but in the meantime you can create another AgentGPT run using the information it generated for you from the previous run.
+This is something we want to add in the future, but in the meantime you can create another AGIExpress run using the information it generated for you from the previous run.
 Keep an eye on our <a href="/docs/roadmap">roadmap</a> to get an idea for when this might be available.
 </details>

 <details>
-<summary>Can AgentGPT use GPT-4?</summary>
+<summary>Can AGIExpress use GPT-4?</summary>
-AgentGPT currently uses GPT-3.5 due to costs and availability.
+AGIExpress currently uses GPT-3.5 due to costs and availability.
 If you have API access to GPT-4, you can input your own API key in the settings menu and select GPT-4 as the model.
 </details>

 <details>